21+ Vault

 Solanum lycopersicum

 Heirloom beefsteak.
 Deep purple-red flesh, rich smoky flavor.
-Indeterminate — it'll climb if you let it.
+Indeterminate: it'll climb if you let it.

-HeirloomFull Sun75–90 Days
+HeirloomFull Sun75 to 90 Days

 Marketmore Cucumber